Moon

 after ice queens had combed your hair

-then you were startled by flying fish
+while you were startled by flying fish

 that dance and twist